 Two Layers of Chocolate, Candy and Peppermint!?
-Yes, this Christmas Chocolate Bark has it all!
+Yes, this Christmas Chocolate Bark Recipe has it all!
+This easy dessert makes the perfect edible gift, or no-bake treat for the holiday season.

 - Semi-Sweet Chocolate